Budgeting

 How to find this info:

-• Ask some key customers what their outlook is for the coming year.
-Great way to build a good relationship.
-You should look for analyst reports online for industries, say construction, and read the Executive Summary to get the general idea.
-No need to buy and research or reports.
-Ask Google/Bing/ChatGPT about local, regional or national trends.
+• Ask Google/Bing/ChatGPT about local, regional or national trends.
 Take the answer with a HUGE grain of salt – as AI-generated responses often contain inaccuracies.
-In the search bar ask Google/Bing/ChatGPT for specific stats like: What are the projections for new housing starts in (insert your service area) for 2025?
+In the search bar ask Google/Bing/ChatGPT for specific stats like: What are the projections for new housing starts in (insert your service area)?
 Provide links to reference material used in the analysis.

-How GPS Insights can help:
+How Momentum can help:

-Use a GPS fleet management platform to track job locations, vehicle locations, previous routes, and idling to ensure optimized routing for better customer service and reduced fuel costs.
+Track job locations, vehicle locations, previous routes, and idling to ensure optimized routing for better customer service and reduced fuel costs.

 Ask key customers what their outlook is for the coming year.